A copy of our Provider Access Policy (Baker Clause) can be downloaded from the link below:

 John Smith Stadium Careers Event – A Careers event for parents/ carers and young people with local training providers, employers, colleges and sixth forms.

-Thornhill Careers Fair- An event held at the Academy where students from Years 9 to 11 will have the opportunity to meet with representatives from local colleges, sixth forms, training providers for apprenticeships and local employers.
+Thornhill Careers Fair- An event held after school on 16th November from 5pm- 6.30pm for parents/ carers and students from Y9-Y11 to visit.
+The event will have local colleges, sixth forms, training providers for apprenticeships and local employers.

-The Careers adviser and school staff support students in their applications from Mid January.
-There will also be weekly reminders of deadlines through Tutors at form time.
+The Careers adviser and school staff support students in their applications from mid January.
+There will also be weekly reminders of deadlines through Tutors in Study Skills.

 Apprenticeship workshops and one to one interviews to support with applications for training providers, creating CV’s and cover letters as well as hints and tips on how to job search.